mpterra/Hotel-Manager/README.md

-Na primeira vez que você abre o software, ele roda a tela de login e senha.
+First time you open the software, after the login screen shows up, close the application, open again and then put login and password
-Feche essa tela e abra de novo.
+login: admin
-Em seguida, o login é admin e a senha é 54321
+password: 54321